raiyankamal/raiyankamal.github.io/pages/raiyan-kamal-resume.md

 ## Lead Engineer, Akindi Inc. (Jan 2020 - Present)
 Toronto, ON, Canada.

-- Repaltformed a monolithic Python 2 + Angular web application to multiple microservices built with Python3 + VueJS and deployed on GCP.
+- Replatformed a monolithic Python 2 + Angular web application to multiple microservices built with Python3 + VueJS and deployed on GCP.
 - Built a computer vision solution for automatic grading of students' responses.
 - Managed a development team spread across 3 continents.